ljennings-sym/temp-tv-pi/README.md

 # Raspberry Pi TV Player

-This project is designed to automatically play mp4 files from any USB drive inserted into a raspberry pi 4B.
+This project is designed to automatically play mp4 files from any USB drive inserted into a Raspberry Pi running Raspian Lite 64-bit (specifically developed on the version released for Pi 4Bs on 2025-10-01).
 It uses mpv to display the video and a default splash screen.
 This project is implemented via a udev rule to automatically mount any usb drives inserted into the Pi and a systemd service to continually poll the mount directory for any video files.

 Any media files on the USB drive should be placed into the root directory.
 See the `assets/test-footage` directory for an example video that is able to be played using the Pi.
-Note that depending on the .
+Note that the smoothness of the video's playback can vary significantly based on the specific model of Raspberry Pi and video encoding of the video.

 When not playing a video, the Pi will display a splash screen, which is currently stored in the `assets` directory of this project.
 Edit it to change it, and then reinstall the program.